-Authenticator Assurance Level 3: AAL3 provides very high confidence that the claimant controls an authenticator(s) registered to the subscriber.
+Authenticator Assurance Level 3: AAL3 provides very high confidence that the claimant controls authenticator(s) bound to the subscriber's account.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
-AAL3 also requires a hardware-based cryptographic authenticator and an authenticator that provides verifier impersonation resistance.
+AAL3 authentication requires a hardware-based authenticator and an authenticator that provides verifier impersonation resistance; the same device may fulfill both these requirements.
+In order to authenticate at AAL3, claimants are required to prove possession and control of two distinct authentication factors through secure authentication protocol(s).
+Approved cryptographic techniques are required.